Neapolitan cuisine: Vegetables

 Campanian dishes using vegetables include parmigiana di melanzane and peperoni ripieni (stuffed peppers).
 Some of the most typical products are Cichorium endivia, smooth or curly (two varieties of endive), and different types of beans, chickpeas and other legumes.
 Several types of broccoli are eaten with regularity, the local fondness for the vegetable described by food writer Arthur Schwartz as "beyond [the American] imagining."
 The most popular of these is broccoli rabe, which is closely associated with sausage and braciole, and is also often eaten with pasta and Italian wedding soup.
 Cabbage is eaten in winter when other crops are out of season, a simple preparation being stewing.
 Contrary to what is popularly believed internationally, only small quantities of garlic are used in Neapolitan cooking.

 Zucchini are widely used; the largest ones fried with vinegar and fresh mint (a scapece).
 The male flowers of zucchini can be fried in a salty dough (sciurilli).
-Regular red and yellow peppers are widely used, and a local variety of small green peppers (not spicy), peperoncini verdi, are usually fried.
+(Note: Zucchini have separate male and female flowers.
+The female flowers are found on newly grown zucchini, but only the male ones are optimal to be fried as sciurilli) Regular red and yellow peppers are widely used, and a local variety of small green peppers (not spicy), peperoncini verdi, are usually fried.
 Black olives used in Neapolitan cooking are always the ones from Gaeta.

 Salad is a side dish of many dishes, especially seafood ones.
 Lettuce, and more often the incappucciata (a local variety of the iceberg lettuce), more crispy, is mixed with carrots, fennel, rucola (some time ago it spontaneously grew in landfields, and was sold in the streets together with the less noble pucchiacchella), radishes, traditionally the long and spicy ones, which today are more and more rare, almost completely replaced by the round and sweeter ones.

 During the Second World War, poor families sometimes resorted to eating whatever was available.
 Recipes have been reported of pasta cooked with empty pods of fava beans or peas.